Trochus fultoni

 Trochus fultoni is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Trochus fultoni Melvill, 1898, which is currently in use for a species from the Gulf of Oman is a junior homonym of Trochus fultoni G.B.
 Sowerby III, 1890 (which has become a synonym of † Jujubinus suarezensis fultoni (G.B.
 Sowerby III, 1890), described from South Africa.

-Description

 Distribution

 This marine species occurs in the Gulf of Oman and off Kuwait (intertidal zone of Ras Al-Zour).